A Butterfly Effect in Encoding-Decoding Quantum Circuits: Conclusion

 We have studied a simple model circuit consisting of a Haar-random unitary $U$, identical noise $\mathcal{E}$ on $k$ qubits, and $U^\dagger$ to explore the interconnection between scrambling, noise, and chaos.
 We have derived an analytic formula for the bipartite $\mathcal{A}$-OTOC averaged over Haar-random $U$, which we employ as our scrambling metric.
 Remarkably, our formula drastically simplifies into an elegant expression when the system size $L \rightarrow \infty$.

 From this formula, it immediately becomes clear that the bipartite $\mathcal{A}$-OTOC, which tracks scrambling between two macroscopic subsystems, remains finite even when noise is applied only to a finite subset of qubits.
 This is a rather surprising instance of a butterfly effect, in which noise on as little as one qubit triggers macroscopically observable scrambling in an infinite system.
-We also derive formulae for the $\mathcal{A}$-OTOC in circuits where $k \propto L$, highlighting a fundamental distinction between dissipative and unitary noise.
+We also derive formulae for the bipartite $\mathcal{A}$-OTOC in circuits where $k \propto L$, highlighting a fundamental distinction between dissipative and unitary noise.

 To better elucidate these results, we explicitly work through the examples of depolarizing and unitary ($R_z$) noise.
-In both cases, the $\mathcal{A}$-OTOC vs. noise strength curves display a strong $k$-dependence.
+In both cases, the bipartite $\mathcal{A}$-OTOC vs. noise strength curves display a strong $k$-dependence.
 For depolarizing noise, the functional shape of such curves varies sharply with $k$, providing another example of a butterfly-esque phenomenon -- the infinite system can somehow ``distinguish" between noise on one versus two qubits.

-To help understand the generality of these phenomena, we have conducted numerical simulations on $8$-qubit circuits for both depolarizing and unitary noise, over a range of unitary types.
-Haar-random and Clifford-random brickwork circuits fit very closely to the analytic Haar-random formulae.
+To help understand the generality of these phenomena, we have conducted numerical simulations on $8$-qubit circuits for both depolarizing and unitary noise, over multiple unitary types.
+Haar-random brickwork circuits fit very closely to the analytic Haar-random formulae.
 Brickwork circuits composed of highly operator space entangling dual-unitary gates closely fit the formulae as well, while those with weakly entangling dual-unitaries fall noticeably below.
 This preliminarily suggests that our results, and the existence of the observed butterfly effect, transcend the Haar-random unitary case.
 It also provides explicit evidence of the connection between gate entangling properties and circuit-wide scrambling.